- Handle your dentures gently to avoid damage. Clean them daily to prevent infection and discoloration.

 Picture by Authority Dental under CC 2.0 license

 Many patients store dentures overnight on the sink.
 If you live alone or with adults only, this is okay.
-Otherwise, come up with a high shelf or another place where it will be inaccessible to children and pets.
+Otherwise, consider placing it on a high shelf or in another location where it will be inaccessible to children and pets.
 It is best to have a glass or container dedicated to just storing your denture.

 Leave adjustments and repairs to the professionals